 Changing a Category to Practicing

 Non-practising members may apply to be reinstated to the Practising Lawyer membership category by submitting the application form here.
 The application must be complete, with all supporting materials received and the application fee paid, to be considered.

-Applications will be processed and a ruling issued by Education & Credentials staff unless there are character or fitness issues.
-Applications with character or fitness issues must be referred to the Credentials Committee.
-Applicants should submit the Application, supporting materials and application fee well in advance of the effective change category date.
-This will provide an opportunity to address any issues with an application in advance of the reinstatement date.
+Once the complete application is received, it is processed and a ruling is issued by the Education & Credentials staff unless there are character or fitness issues.
+Applications with character or fitness issues are referred to the Credentials Committee.
+Applicants should submit the application, supporting materials and the fee well in advance of their effective category change date.
+This provides an opportunity to address any issues with an application in advance of the reinstatement date.

 - the Applicant’s overall practice experience prior to changing to non-practising;

 - the length of time the Applicant has held a non-practising membership;

 - what the Applicant has been doing during the non-practising period;